imfd-stroemungsmechanik/introduction-into-cfd/5_diffuser/3_postprocessing.md

 ## Visualizing Flow Streamlines

 Streamlines of the flow field are a great way of visualizing any possible recirculation.
-With the `para.foam` module highlighted in the **Pipeline Browser**, select the **Stream Tracer** filter from the **Common Data and Analytics** menu.
+With the `diffuser.foam` module highlighted in the **Pipeline Browser**, select the **Stream Tracer** filter from the **Common Data and Analytics** menu.
 The **Properties** window panel should appear as shown in the following figure:

 ![Diffuser paraview stream tracer menu](figures/paraview-menu-stream-tracer.png)